-What is this surgical procedure?
+What does this surgical act consist of?

 Who is this therapy for?